 3) My quirky personality! ~ I can’t help it.

 4) So much yumminess that I need to write it again (above you see a Raw Blueberry Cheesecake with Cashew Crust)!

 5) Exclamation points! ~ Because they are superior to periods and they reflect my love of life and excitement for all that I do (urr…I mean “do!”).

 My background studying nutrition

-No surprise, I majored in nutritional science in college and I have a B.A. from Cornell University.
+I have a B.A. in nutritional science from Cornell University.
 I also took every psychology course offered.
 Positive psychology, personality psychology and human bonding were my favorite classes during my time in Ithaca, NY.

 As a young child, you might have seen me running around my living room while eating romaine lettuce leaves and dancing to loud music, all at the same time.
 I think this expresses who I am today pretty well.
 While I may be hesitant to publicly admit that yes, I do still run around my living room for exercise and need to face the facts that I am voluntarily outing myself, I no longer carry romaine lettuce leaves while doing physical activity.
 I do dance to loud music in the privacy of my own room (I have Peter Pan syndrome and don’t want to grow up), I sing in the car and smile pretty widely each and every time I see a sunset, rainbow after a rainstorm or a favorite old song that plays on the radio.
 A lot of other things make me happy, but I wanted to mention just a few simple things that give me a reason to smile and should give you a reason to smile too.